Triskelion: Roman period and Late Antiquity

-Late examples of the triple spiral symbols are found in Iron Age Europe, e.g. carved in rock in Castro Culture settlement in Galicia, Asturias and Northern Portugal.

-In Ireland before the 5th century, in Celtic Christianity the symbol took on new meaning, as a symbol of the Trinity (Father, Son, and Holy Spirit).
+Late examples of the triple spiral symbols are found in Iron Age Europe, carved in rock in Castro Culture settlements in Galicia, Asturias, and Northern Portugal.
+The symbol took on new meaning to Irish Celtic Christians before the 5th century CE as a symbol of the Trinity.

 Medieval use

 The triple spiral design is found as a decorative element in Gothic architecture.
 The three legs (triskeles) symbol is rarely found as a charge in late medieval heraldry, notably as the arms of the King of Mann (Armorial Wijnbergen, c.
 1280), and as canting arms in the city seal of the Bavarian city of Füssen (dated 1317).

 Modern usage

+The town of Dukla in Poland has used three hunting bugles arranged in triskelion shape as its symbol since the 16th century.

 The triskeles was included in the design of the Army Gold Medal awarded to British Army majors and above who had taken a key part in the Battle of Maida (1806).
 An early flag of Sicily, proposed in 1848, included the Sicilian triskeles or "Trinacria symbol".
 Later versions of Sicilian flags have retained the emblem, including the one officially adopted in 2000.

-The Flag of the Isle of Man (1932) shows a heraldic design of a triskeles of three armoured legs.
+The flag of the Isle of Man (1932) shows a heraldic design of a triskeles of three armoured legs.

+The flag and coat of arms of the Bavarian town of Füssen, Germany, contain a triskele, as does the flag of the Russian autonomous region of Ust-Orda Buryat Okrug.

+In the Republic of Ireland the triskelion is displayed in hospitals and care centres to indicate that a patient is dying or has died.
+It is based on the historical use of the triskele in Celtic Ireland and it is used as an alternative to religious imagery.
+In this context, the three spirals represent the cycle of birth, life and death.

 The spiral is used by some polytheistic reconstructionist or neopagan groups.
 As a "Celtic symbol", it is used primarily by groups with a Celtic cultural orientation and, less frequently, can also be found in use by various eclectic or syncretic traditions such as Neopaganism.
-The spiral triskele is one of the primary symbols of Celtic Reconstructionist Paganism, used to represent a variety of triplicities in cosmology and theology; it is also a favored symbol due to its association with the god Manannán mac Lir.
+The spiral triskele is one of the primary symbols of Celtic Reconstructionist Paganism, used to represent a variety of triplicities in cosmology and theology; it is also a favoured symbol due to its association with Manannán mac Lir, a sea god within Irish mythology.